stormchaserroleplaying/stormchaserRPG/Skills/Theology/index.md

 ---
-title: Religion
+title: Theology
 parent: Skills
 ---

-# Religion
+# Theology
-Religion is an **Intelligence**-based skill that measures your ability to recall lore about deities, rites and prayers, religious hierarchies, holy symbols, and the practices of secret cults.
+Theology is an **Intelligence**-based skill that measures your ability to recall lore about deities, rites and prayers, religious hierarchies, holy symbols, and the practices of secret cults.

 ## Subskills